 Solar Thermochemical Hydrogen Production Technologies Postdoctoral Appointee

 Job DescriptionThis posting will be open for application submissions for a minimum of seven (7) calendar days, including the ‘posting date’.
-Sandia reserves the right to extend the posting date at any time. : Sandia demonstrates its commitment to public safety in the national interest by requiring that all new hires attest to their vaccination status before commencing employment.
+Sandia reserves the right to extend the posting date at any time. : Sandia demonstrates its commitment to public safety in the national interest by requiring that all new hires be fully vaccinated or have an approved medical or religious accommodation before commencing employment.
 The requirement also applies to those who are telecommuting and working virtually.
 Any concerns about the ability to meet this requirement should be directed to HR Solutions at (505) 284-4700. : We are seeking a postdoctoral researcher to collaborate with a diverse community of researchers in the Solar Fuels Laboratory within the Hydrogen and Materials Science Department.
 Our research team develops and characterizes metal oxide material formulations for use in high temperature two-step, non-volatile metal oxide thermochemical water-splitting cycles for application in solar-based renewable hydrogen production.
 We strive to develop a comprehensive understanding of oxide material chemistries in order improve process efficiency and assess commercial viability.
 Our research emphasizes experimental and theoretical studies of the interactions of gas-phase water, oxygen, and hydrogen with complex oxides.
 The research is performed in a diverse, multidisciplinary teaming environment that includes interactions with microscopists, engineers, synthetic chemists, and computational scientists.
 Our research activities have high-visibility both nationally and internationally through the DOE-funded HydroGEN Advanced Water Splitting Materials Consortium, where Sandia partners with several academic and industrial institutions to develop advanced water-splitting materials.

 + A PhD in STEM-related field + Extensive hands-on laboratory experience including vacuum systems and capable of independent, safe laboratory practices + Experience with one or more of the following fields: heat transfer, thermodynamics, kinetics, modeling (including thermokinetic modeling), oxide chemistry, computational methods + Evidence of research expertise in the form of technical publications and conference presentations